KxSystems/KDB.AI-1.4-Migration-Guide/README.md

 ## Support

 We understand this migration might be challenging, and our support team is ready to help.
-Please reach out via our community Slack at kx.com/slack if you have any questions.
+Please reach out via our community Slack at [kx.com/slack](https://kx.com/slack) and post in the **#kdbai** channel if you have any questions.

 Best regards,\
 Michael Ryaboy\